danilo-bangitjr-rlcore/cpp-ci-dev/docs/tech_spec/research.md

 The research workflow follows a structured process from hypothesis to analysis.

 ### 1. Hypothesis Formation
-Research begins by defining a clear research question and a testable hypothesis.
-An experimental design is then formulated, specifying the ensemble sizes, environments, random seeds, and key metrics to be investigated.
-This structured approach ensures that experiments are well-defined and targeted.
+Research begins with a research question and a testable hypothesis.
+An experimental design is formulated, specifying ensemble sizes, environments, random seeds, and metrics.

 ### 2. Implementation
-The experimental logic is implemented in dedicated scripts.
-This involves creating the necessary agent configurations, running the evaluation loops, and storing the results for later analysis.
+The experimental logic is implemented in scripts, which create agent configurations, run evaluation loops, and store results.

 ### 3. Evaluation and Analysis
-The final step involves a rigorous statistical analysis of the experimental results.
-This includes performing significance testing (e.g., t-tests) to compare different conditions and calculating effect sizes to understand the magnitude of the observed differences.
-To provide a conservative view of reliability and consistency, the analysis also incorporates the use of tolerance intervals and worst-case analysis across multiple random seeds.
-This ensures that the conclusions drawn from the research are statistically sound and account for performance variability.
+The final step is a statistical analysis of the results, including significance testing (e.g., t-tests), effect size calculation, tolerance intervals, and worst-case analysis across multiple random seeds.